How is hepatitis B diagnosed?

-Hepatitis B is diagnosed after a blood test is conducted.
-The blood test results for hepatitis B can be very complex and need to be interpreted by a health care professional.
-The test for hepatitis B can be done by your GP.
+Hepatitis B is diagnosed through a blood test.
+The hepatitis B blood test results can be very complex and need to be interpreted by a health care professional.

 The test results can show you if you have:

-People with chronic hepatitis B need regular check-ups and tests to monitor their virus and help determine if they require treatment.
+If your blood test shows you have hepatitis B you will need regular check-ups and tests to monitor the virus to check if you need treatment.
 Not everyone with hepatitis B will need treatment.
-Monitoring should happen every 6 months and is usually done through a GP or liver specialist.
+You should have check-ups every six months either with your GP or liver specialist.

 Medical tests for hepatitis B